vincentarlen/Twitter-Cleansing-API/README.md

 2. Install the required packages by running pip install -r requirements.txt
 3. Start the API by running python Cleansing_API.py
 4. Navigate to http://localhost:5000/docs to access the Swagger documentation for the API
+5. Make sure the file to be cleaned is a csv file and has a column named 'text'

 ## ENDPOINTS